ali60/my-dev-agent/README.md

-# My AI Agent: Automating Developers' Everyday Tasks
+# My DEV Agent: Automating Developers' Everyday Tasks

 An intelligent assistant that streamlines and automates routine development tasks using a combination of scripts, Retrieval-Augmented Generation (RAG) with OpenSearch, and Large Language Models (LLMs) like OpenAI's GPT and Amazon Bedrock.